 3. They Keep Your Garage Warmer in Colder Months

 An insulated garage door makes your garage considerably warmer.
-Some homeowners find their insulated garage doors increase their garage’s temperature by an average of 49 degrees over the outdoor temperature.
+Some homeowners find their insulated garage doors increase their garage’s temperature by an average of 49 degrees over the outdoor temperature, depending on the r-value of the garage door.

 If you use your garage as a workshop or living space, you’ll be warmer and more comfortable.
 If you use your garage to park your vehicle, an insulated garage door is more convenient.
 You’ll walk into a warmer vehicle and come home to a cozier garage.
 It makes transporting groceries or buckling kids’ seat belts that much easier.